taskcluster/taskcluster-retrospectives/retrospectives/2018-01-18-spring-cleaning-url-change.md

 - [ ] [Add the updated URL](https://github.com/taskcluster/cloud-mirror/pull/38) to the `allowedPatterns` config in cloud-mirror and redeploy
 - [ ] Redeploy the queue change.
 - [ ] Monitor for spikes of 403 errors from services via Papertrail
+- [ ] Revert code changes when rolling back a deploy in heroku

 ## Thanks
 * jhford